"Tweet, tweet! Time to sleep!... Oh! Or are you waking up?"The one where Rory died. And got better.

-- "Did he tell you about Elizabeth the First?
+Did he tell you about Elizabeth the First?
 Well, she thought she was the first."

 - Graceful Loser: The Dream Lord knows when he's beaten.
 He undoes the damage and withdrawals.
 It's actually an act to make the Doctor, Rory and Amy think they've won.

-- Held Gaze: Rory and Amy at the end when she is trying to tell him that she loves him as they gaze into each other's eyes, finally realising what both know before they Big Damn Kiss.u
+- Held Gaze: Rory and Amy at the end when she is trying to tell him that she loves him as they gaze into each other's eyes, finally realising what both know before they Big Damn Kiss.

 - Heroes Want Redheads: The Dream Lord taunts the Doctor with this.